MestoloPomello/musiche-bot/README.md

 - `skip`: skips the current song and starts playing the next in the queue.
 - `queue`: shows the queued songs.
 - `leave`: makes the bot quit the voice channel (same as the disconnect button)

+### Cookies setup
+To avoid getting IP blocked, the bot needs to mask itself as a user.
+Setup a `data/cookies.json` file following instructions in the [distubejs/ytdl-core](https://github.com/distubejs/ytdl-core) repo.